Komdosh/CrackingTheCodingInterview/17-hard/README.md

 Oh, no!
 You have accidentally removed all spaces, punctuation, and capitalization in a lengthy document.
 A sentence like "I reset the computer.
 It still didn't boot!" became "iresetthecomputeritstilldidntboot".
 You'll deal with the punctuation and capitalization later; right now you need to re-insert the spaces.
-Most of the words are in a dictionary but a few are not.
+Most of the words are in a dictionary, but a few are not.
 Given a dictionary (a list of strings) and the document (a string), design an algorithm to unconcatenate the document in a way that minimizes the number of unrecognized characters.

 ### Example